uzairahmad-dev/forkify-react/README.md

 ## Forkify

-An application used to get 1M+ recipes from Forkify API, built with React, Context-API, Typescript and CSS.
+An application use for getting 1M+ recipes from Forkify API, built with React, Context-API, Typescript and CSS.
 Check this project on [Forkify](https://forkify-react-type.netlify.app/).

 ## Project Screen Shots